essentialkaos/bibop/COOKBOOK.md

 ##### `lib-header`

-Checks if library header files is present on the system.
+Checks if library header files are present on the system.

 **Syntax:** `lib-header <lib>`